How Executive Coaching works

 Lasting change requires more than good intentions.
 Below is our 5-step approach for achieving optimum results:

 Step 1 | Selecting your coach

 Establishing strong rapport and trust in a confidential and safe space form the bedrock for a successful coaching engagement.
-Each of our coaches brings a unique blend of previous professional experience, business acumen, coaching expertise and individual style and approach.
+Each of our coaches brings a unique blend of previous professional experience, business acumen, executive coaching expertise and individual style and approach.
 We encourage you to meet our coaches for an introductory discussion to ensure the right coach-client fit.

 Step 2 | Establishing a baseline

 What challenges are present?
 What strengths can we draw upon?
 What underlying assumptions are getting in the way?
 Without insight into the areas that require attention it is difficult to build motivation and engagement, or even to know where to start.

 This phase typically includes a combination of self-assessment and in-depth interviews to help illuminate what shifts will have the greatest impact.
 During our executive coaching we often choose to conduct interviews with key stakeholders rather than rely upon questionnaires because conversations allow us to delve deeper and get to the root of things quickly.

 Step 3 | Defining success and making a plan

 What are the desired results?
 How will we measure progress?
 What’s our plan to get there?
 Clear priorities, measurable goals and an achievable plan are essential for lasting change.

 In this phase, we work collaboratively to define success.
 Together, we determine the highest value development areas, set goals and articulate a plan of action that is meaningful and achievable.
 The end result is a mutual understanding of what success looks and feels like with a clear path to get there.